MatanAvitan/noisy_student/README.md

 Note: we did not use docker-compose in this stage since docker compose does not suppor NVIDIA GPUs yet - see https://github.com/docker/compose/issues/6691

-11. To find the trained models or logs in the docker - start the noisy_student container, and check the outputs directory:
+11. To find the trained models or logs in the docker - start the noisystudent container, and check the outputs directory:
 ```sh
 sudo docker start noisystudent
 sudo docker exec -it noisystudent bash